 At some point, it might be time to consider moving beyond owned and paid-for social channels to the earned channel of PR.

 PR will complement your other marketing activities and is a way to secure media coverage that isn’t paid-for advertising.
 As a bare minimum, you will need either news or thought leadership topics to approach the media with.

 Read more about PR for SaaS in our recent article.

 5. Scaling up

 When looking to secure funding or you’ve been allocated a bigger sales and marketing budget, then you’re going to need to look at scaling up.
-Hubspot says that, in order to establish a revenue or lead-commitment based on your funnel metrics and revenue-growth goals, you should work backward from the gross revenue amount that marketing is responsible for generating (generally around 40%).
+Hubspot says that, in order to establish a revenue or lead commitment based on your funnel metrics and revenue-growth goals, you should work backwards from the gross revenue amount that marketing is responsible for generating (generally around 40%).

 Sales and marketing shouldn’t always be focused on new customers either.
 According to KeyBanc Capital Markets, the median cost to acquire $1 of annual recurring revenue (ARR) for a new customer is $1.32.
 However, when using upselling to existing customers, the cost drops significantly to $0.71.

 6. Review and test